orionvault/Documentation/Draft-Orion-Vault-Technical-White-Paper.md

 ### Fee Smart Contract

 A built in contract.
-The contract deducts an OV Fee from each trade on the blockchain market payable by the site receiving OVC.
+The contract automatically deducts an OV Fee from each trade on the blockchain market payable by the site receiving OVC.
 Although selling DMs for proverbial "$1" is discouraged as negatively affects provenance and eventually asset value provisions in contract state as follows:

 * t.b.d.

 ### Carry Commision Smart Contract

 A built in contract.
-The contract deducts a carry commision from the OV Fee and transfer it to DMs issuer EOA.
+The contract automatically deducts a carry commision from the OV Fee and transfer it to DMs issuer EOA.

 ### Donation Smart Contract